Keymaster65/WolfSvLWiki/README.md

 # WolfSvLWiki

-This my personal wiki containing technical, notes, aspects, use case etc. Typically I use [Wikidpad](http://wikidpad.sourceforge.net) GitHub or any other text editor can be used.
+This my personal wiki containing technical, notes, aspects, use case etc. Typically I use [Wikidpad](http://wikidpad.sourceforge.net) but GitHub or any other text editor can be used.